 - Complete eight terms of residence, or the requirement designated for transfer students.
-To satisfy a term of resident study, a student must be enrolled in a minimum of 12 credits hours, not including Phys Ed credit.
-(Students who wish to stay beyond eight semesters or students who wish to graduate early must petition to do so at least one semester in advance of the new requested degree date.) - Earn a minimum of 120 credits, not including of Phys Ed credit. - Complete the University physical education requirement, including a swim test, during your first year of registration and enrollment. - Complete the prescribed course curriculum and attain a cumulative GPA of at least 2.0. - Students must be in residence (on campus) during their final semester.
-Exceptions for extraordinary reasons may be petitioned if all other graduation requirements, such as Practice Credit, physical education, etc., have been met and the student has a cumulative GPA of 3.0 in the penultimate semester. - Resolve any courses in which a grade of "incomplete" was issued. - Complete the language requirement.
-Note: typically met through the admissions process. - Complete two units of Practice Credit, 800 hours, paid or unpaid, work experience in areas of the industry aligned with one's career goals.
+To satisfy a term of resident study, a student must be enrolled in a minimum of 12 credits hours, not including Physical Education (P.E.) credit.
+(Students who wish to stay beyond eight semesters or students who wish to graduate early must petition to do so at least one semester in advance of the new requested degree date.) - Earn a minimum of 120 credits, not including of P.E. credit. - Complete the University physical education requirement, including a swim test, during your first year of registration and enrollment. - Complete the prescribed course curriculum and attain a cumulative GPA of at least 2.0. - Students must be in residence (on campus) during their final semester.
+Exceptions for extraordinary reasons may be petitioned if all other graduation requirements, such as Practice Credit, physical education, etc., have been met and the student has a cumulative GPA of 3.0 in the penultimate semester. - Resolve any courses in which a grade of "incomplete" was issued. - Complete two units of Practice Credit, 800 hours, paid or unpaid, work experience in areas of the industry aligned with one's career goals.